keystonejs/keystone-classic/README.md

 Improvements include:

-* The Admin UI has been re-written as a single page app using React.js, Redux and Elemental UI
+* The Admin UI has been re-written as a single page app using React.js, Redux, and Elemental UI
 * An updated API for Lists and Fields
 * Better support for using Keystone without Express, or with your own express instance
 * Core functionality has been refactored and we're breaking Keystone up into separate npm packages